 Mistakes to avoid when Selling a Business

 Selling a business is rarely easy.
-There are just too many variables and they are mostly out of control of all the typical parties in a transaction; especially the seller.
+There are just too many variables, they are mostly outside the control of all the typical parties in a transaction; especially the seller.
+Plus the seller has probably done this before making it easy to make mistakes.
+Here’s a look at mistakes to avoid when selling a business.

 The first half of 2019 has been exceptionally busy with deals closing and frustratingly, with deals almost closing but not getting to the ‘finish line.’